FifthAvenue

 Photo of Charles James, he was almost maniacal in his attention to details.
 This fit and flare LBD took him hours of fitting just to get the right proportion.

-It’s a shame that his work was not revered when he was alive to receive its praise but now anyone can explore the beautiful custom designs of Charles James until early August at the Metropolitan Museum of Arts.
-I hope you get the opportunity to enjoy!
+It’s a shame that his work was not revered when he was alive to receive its praise, but now anyone can explore the beautiful custom designs of Charles James until early August at the Metropolitan Museum of Arts.
+I hope you get the opportunity to enjoy it!